Tremors and horocycle dynamics on the moduli space of translation surfaces: Atomic transverse measures

-Since the collection of measures $\{\nu_K\}$ satisfies the invariance property, it defines a transverse measure, and we let $\beta'$ be the corresponding cohomology class.
-Suppose first that there is no escape of mass, i.e. all the $\mathrm{e}_K^{\mathrm{b, t}}$ are 0.
-Using the fact that each $\beta_n$ is non-atomic, for each edge $E$ of the refined APD we have:
+Since the collection of measures $\{\nu_K\}$ satisfies the invariance property, where all atoms that appear lie on closed horizontal leaves, it defines a transverse measure which does not charge extendable loops, and we let $\beta'$ be the corresponding cohomology class.